aaaaaa123456789/libplum/docs/constants.md

 Additionally, the `PLUM_MAX_MEMORY_SIZE` constant represents the maximum size that will be interpreted as a true size instead of a special loading/storing mode.
-(A value of `size` no larger than this constant will be treated as the size of the buffer pointed to by `buffer`.)
+(A value of `size_mode` no larger than this constant will be treated as the size of the buffer pointed to by `buffer`.)

 For more information, see the [Loading and storing modes][loading-modes] page.